Title IX: Addressing sexual harassment and sexual violence

-Title IX applies to all educational programs and all aspects of a school's educational system.
+History and scope

 In the late 1970s, a group of students and one faculty member sued Yale University for its failure to curtail sexual harassment on campus, especially by male faculty.
 This case, Alexander v.
 Yale, was the first to use Title IX to argue and establish that the sexual harassment of female students can be considered illegal sex discrimination.
 The plaintiffs in the case alleged rape, fondling, and offers of higher grades for sex by several Yale faculty.
 Some of the cases were based on a 1977 report authored by plaintiff Ann Olivarius, now a feminist attorney known for fighting sexual harassment, "A report to the Yale Corporation from the Yale Undergraduate Women's Caucus."
 Several of the plaintiffs and lawyers have written accounts of the case.

+During the 1980s and 1990s, the U.S. Supreme Court ruled in multiple cases that sexual harassment, which includes sexual assault, violated Title IX because it denied equal access to educational opportunities based on sex.
+Later in the 1990s, the U.S. government explicitly recorded sexual harassment and assault as a type of prohibited sex-based discrimination under Title IX.
 Advocates such as the American Civil Liberties Union (ACLU) likewise maintain that "when students suffer sexual assault and harassment, they are deprived of equal and free access to an education."
 Further, according to an April 2011 letter issued by the Department of Education's Office for Civil Rights, "The sexual harassment of students, including sexual violence, interferes with students' right to receive an education free from discrimination and, in the case of sexual violence, is a crime."

+During the 1990s, the Office for Civil Rights handled Title IX complaints against individual universities by investigating how they responded to high-profile student sexual harassment and assault cases.
+The office sometimes found universities in violation for not investigating and resolving students' cases quickly enough, and holding the cases to too high a standard of proof for the context.
+However, many universities did not have a standard process or personnel for investigating these complaints, and did not change their own practices when similar institutions were found in violation.